-In the past month I’ve been lucky enough to spend a few gloriously sunny weekends in London.
-With each visit I’ve tried to visit as many vegan restaurants as possible to make the most out of the choice on offer in the capital.
+In the past month I’ve been lucky enough to spend a few gloriously sunny weekends in lovely London.
+With each visit I’ve tried to visit as many of the vegan restaurants in London as possible to make the most out of the choice on offer in the capital.

 I love London and try and return whenever I can; I’ll update my post here as time goes on and I’m able to find more eateries.

 When I saw that Pret a Manger had recently opened a ‘Veggie Pret’ completely dedicated to veggie and vegan food, I had to make it top of my to-do list.
 I’ve actually been twice now, I couldn’t stay away!